xdmandy/WFB-NG-local/README.md

-# Building WFBon raspi 5 from source with wfb-ng
+# Building WFB on raspi 5 from source with wfb-ng

 ## Created by and main project [wfb-ng](https://github.com/svpcom/wfb-ng)